-YouTube automation, explained simply, is creating an automated revenue stream through YouTube by getting other people to make faceless videos for you.
+YouTube automation, explained simply, is creating an automated revenue stream with faceless YouTube videos.
 You can make money with faceless YouTube videos by publishing content that attracts a large audience for YouTube marketing purposes.
 Considering the fact that Ryan Kaji made millions of dollars on YouTube before the ripe age of 10, making money online with YouTube is certainly more than just a pipe dream.

-In the following article, we break down everything you need to know about YouTube automation in depth, including how it works, what aspects you need to outsource, and some great tips to increase your discoverability on the platform so you can rack up tons of subscribers and views!
+In the following article, we break down everything you need to know about YouTube automation in depth, including the 8 best tools for automating your YouTube channel.
 We also discuss 3 major drawbacks of YouTube automation so you can decide if it’s right for you or if you should go with another passive income online business model like local lead generation.
-Local lead generation involves building websites and using local SEO to get leads instead of paid advertising, so it's a very affordable business to start.
-But we're here to talk about YouTube automation, so let's get to it!

 How does YouTube automation work?